astral-sh/ruff/docs/configuration.md

 ruff check path/to/code/ --select F401 --select F403 --quiet
 ```

+All other configuration options can be set via the command line
+using the `--config` flag, detailed below.

 ### The `--config` CLI flag

 The `--config` flag has two uses.
 It is most often used to point to the